Best Home Reversion Quote (Jul 2022)

 Lifetime Mortgage Loan

-You release a lump sum from the value of your property, by taking out a mortgage secured on your property (provided it is your primary residence) whilst retaining 100% ownership of your home.
-This amount, plus any interest accrued, (you can use to make repayments) is repaid from the sale of your property when you pass away or move into long-term care.
+You release a lump sum from the value of your property, by taking out a mortgage secured on your property (provided it’s your primary residence) whilst retaining 100% ownership of your home.
+This amount, plus any interest accrued,4

 Drawdown Lifetime Mortgage